Corona Rigidity: The origins of rigidity questions in -algebras

-\begin{enumerate} \item $\cB(H)$ is a \cstar-algebra which, in case $H$ has finite dimension equal to $n$, is just the set of all $n\times n$ matrices with complex entries $M_n(\bbC)$. \item The set of all operators in $\cB(H)$ which have finite-dimensional range is a $\bbC$-subalgebra of $\cB(H)$ closed under $^*$.
-Its norm closure is the set of all \emph{compact operators}, denoted by $\cK(H)$ or simply $\cK$ when $H$ is separable and infinite diensional, a \cstar-algebra which is moreover a two-sided ideal in $\cB(H)$. \item Given a separable, infinite-dimensional Hilbert space $H$, the \emph{Calkin algebra} is the quotient $\cQ(H) := \cB(H) / \cK(H)$.
-Being the quotient of a \cstar-algebra, it is itself a \cstar-algebra (this is nontrivial---see~\cite[Lemma 2.5.2]{Fa:STCstar}) with the operations and norm induced by $\cB(H)$. \end{enumerate}

-\cstar-algebras are preserved by the standard operations: direct sums and direct products (with pointwise operations and the supremum norm), quotients by two-sided closed ideals, and inductive limits.
-Interesting classes of \cstar-algebras, important for examples, are defined this way.
-For instance, UHF algebras (limits of matrix algebras), or AF algebras (limits of finite-dimensional \cstar-algebras).
+\begin{enumerate}[resume] \item The *-algebra $\cB(H)$ of all bounded operators on $H$ is a \cstar-algebra.
+In the case when $H$ has a finite dimension equal to $n$, it is the \cstar-algebra of all $n\times n$ matrices with complex entries $M_n(\bbC)$. \item The set of all operators in $\cB(H)$ that have finite-dimensional range is a $\bbC$-subalgebra of $\cB(H)$ closed under $^*$.
+Its norm closure is the set of all \emph{compact operators}, denoted by $\cK(H)$, a \cstar-algebra that is moreover a two-sided ideal in $\cB(H)$. \item Given a separable, infinite-dimensional Hilbert space $H$, the \emph{Calkin algebra} is the quotient $\cQ(H) := \cB(H) / \cK(H)$.
+Being the quotient of a \cstar-algebra by a two-sided norm-closed ideal, it is itself a \cstar-algebra (this is nontrivial---see~\cite[Lemma 2.5.2]{Fa:STCstar}) with the operations and norm induced by $\cB(H)$. \end{enumerate} \cstar-algebras are preserved by standard operations such as direct sums and products (with pointwise operations and the supremum norm), quotients by two-sided closed ideals, and inductive limits.
+Many important classes of \cstar-algebras are constructed this way.
+For instance, \emph{uniformly hyperfinite} (UHF) algebras are unital inductive limits of matrix algebras, and \emph{approximately finite} (AF) algebras are inductive limits of finite-dimensional \cstar-algebras.